 The Spanish legal framework for lease agreements is developed under (i) Act 29/1994, on the Urban Leases ("ULA"), and (ii) the Civil Code when the ULA is not applicable.
-ULA has been recently amended by Act 12/2023, on the right to housing (the "Housing Act").

 There are two main categories of urban leases: those intended for residential purposes ("residential leases") and those intended for nonresidential purposes ("commercial leases").